Gerard Canonico

 Gerard Canonico (born July 23, 1989) is an American actor and singer, best known for his roles in Broadway and off-Broadway musicals, including Gavroche in Les Misérables and Rich Goranski in Be More Chill.
 He appeared in the films Not Fade Away (2012) and Stuck (2017).

 Biography

 A native of New Jersey, Canonico has been performing since he was six years old.
 While first interested in modeling, he decided that modeling was boring and his mother suggested acting instead.
 He has been a musician since he was 10 years old, starting with voice and moving on to drums and guitar.
 Both his parents are musicians and his father is a music teacher.
 A resident of Matawan, Canonico attended Mater Dei High School.
-He also played a tree in his middle school play and sang in the ensemble.
+In 2023, he married fellow actor and musician Devon Meddock.